 - Another approach that I've seen work for agile training is train the Scrum team and get them up and running in sprints.
 We did this quietly, in agile stealth mode, until the team had begun delivering valuable software on a predictable basis.
 Then we showcased the success of the teams in a townhall, and in presentations to the executive leadership.
 The positive energy from the success of the pilot team was contagious and we had a lot of interest in who would be next to get Agile and Scrum training and start using Scrum.

-4. Select A Training Provider
+4. Select an Agile Training Provider

 Google searches for agile trainers will provide an overwhelming number of returns, and qualifying them may take some time.
 Here are some things to consider when screening and qualifying trainers.